 - You will need to use Google Hangouts if you wish to message pictures or videos directly or send SMS to multiple recipients.
 Google voice alone does not have the technology to manage this because it does not utilize the more advanced Multimedia Messaging Service.

 Porting Your Google Voice Number to a Different Provider

 Once your Google Voice number has been successfully ported, you will then be ready to use your unlocked Google Voice number with a different telecommunications provider, such as Global Call Forwarding.
 This will allow you to take advantage of a number of advanced features such as call recording, time of day routing or advanced IVR.
 You may transfer one or all of your Google Voice numbers, or any other portable phone numbers.

 It is quick and easy to complete the process.
 All you need to do is fill out the online form.
 You will receive a confirmation email from Global Call Forwarding shortly afterwards, and then you’re good to go.
-The complete porting process usually takes only 3-4 days.
+The complete VoIP number porting process might take 3-4 weeks.